M12 Motorway (Sydney): Construction

 In May 2022, Seymour Whyte and CPB Georgiou Group joint venture were announced as the contractors for the central and west sections respectively.
 Procurement of the east section (connection with Elizabeth Drive and the M7) will occur later in the same year.

-Construction began in August 2022 on the west and central sections.
+Construction began in August 2022 on the west and central sections however the planning started as early as 2019.